EI Communities in Arizona

 Being so close to the border, there is a lot of illegal activity at night, including break-ins.

-Nearby Portal is more upscale, with high real estate prices and the occasional yoga class.
+Portal, 15 miles away, is more upscale, with high real estate prices and the occasional yoga class.